Maintenance Vendor Compliance: How PMCs Control Risk Across Operations

 Faster Unit Turns and Fewer Vendor Delays Through Connected Vendor Control

-When vendor eligibility is controlled in real time, operations accelerate without increasing risk.
+When vendor verification is controlled in real time, operations accelerate without increasing risk.
 Approved vendors are ready for dispatch without manual verification, reducing downtime and keeping work moving.

 NetVendor uses digital make-ready boards to coordinate inspections, repairs, and vendor tasks in one streamlined view.
-Because vendor eligibility is already enforced in the workflow, every assigned vendor is verified and insured before the job begins.
+Because those vendors are already credentialed and approved, every assigned vendor is verified and insured before the job begins.

 Princeton Management noted in a case study that mobile adoption met with “no pushback,” underscoring how quickly maintenance teams can adopt workflow-based tools.